DataDog/hiring-engineers/answers.md

         self.gauge('my_metric', randint(0,1000))
 ```

-After killing and removing our dd-agent container, we can perform `docker run` with our updated command to make our custom checks available to the new agent:
+After killing and removing our dd-agent container, we can perform `docker run` with our updated command to make our custom checks available to the new agent by mounting it to /checks.d/:
 ```
 docker run -d --name dd-agent \
               -v /var/run/docker.sock:/var/run/docker.sock:ro \